Bryanhalambeck/expense-analysis/README.md

 📦 Expense Analysis – Small Company Budget Review

+⸻

+📌 Executive Summary

+This project analyzes expense data for a small tech firm to detect fairness issues, policy violations, and unusual spending patterns.
+It combines company-wide benchmarking with a deep dive into the Sales department’s Office Supplies spend — surfacing red flags through z-score analysis, visual storytelling, and custom business logic.
+Broader scripts in the /exploration/ folder reflect a full-company view, while the finalized focus area shows how to drive actionable insights in one targeted domain.

+⸻

 👤 Example Company Description

 The company is a small, specialized tech and professional services firm run by a lean team of six core employees.
 This tight-knit group handles custom software development, IT support, marketing campaigns, sales operations, and HR tasks for a range of clients across industries.